fabkrum/core-web-vitals-optimizer/README.md

 * Add the sitemap xml(s) of your site.
 Usually you can copy & paste the sitemap.xml link(s) from your robots.txt file (https://www.example.com/robots.txt).
 * If you don't have a sitemap.xml for your site you can add the URLs of your page in the URLs column.
 * Find page groups which have Core Web Vitals issues in your [Google Search Console](https://search.google.com/search-console).
 Copy & paste one example page from each group into the Page Group Representatives (GSC) column.
 * Copy & Paste the CrUX Api key into the cell F4.
-To hide the key the color of the text and background turns green when a value was provided (there is no validaton of the key).
+To hide the key the color of the text and background turns green.
-* Webpagetest - this is still work in progress (don't buy a WPT API key yet) - feel free to add dummy data for the key and the test templates IDs to see a mockup in the audit pages.
+* Webpagetest - this is still work in progress (don't buy a WPT API key yet) - feel free to add dummy data for the key and the test templates IDs to see a mockup in the audit sheets.

 If you run the first function you get asked to grant access to the CrUX API.
 This is needed to move on.
 Once you have granted the access you have to start the function again in the menu.